-You are entitled to take a reasonable amount of time off if you have worked for your employer for at least a year and there is an emergency relating to the person you care for.
-This can include:
+You are entitled to take a reasonable amount of time off if you have worked for your employer for at least a year and there is an emergency with the person you care for.

-- if your child is involved in an incident during school hours
+- your child is involved in an incident during school hours

-- if you need to make longer term care arrangements
+- you need to make longer term care arrangements

-- if you need time off following the death of a dependant
+- you need time off following the death of a dependant

 Other help from your employer